openHPI/xikolo-video-player/README.md

 );
 ```

-## Contributing to the project

-### Development
+## Development

 The Xikolo Video Player is built with [Stencil JS](https://stenciljs.com).

-Stencil is a compiler for building fast web apps using Web Components.
+Stencil is a compiler for building Web Components.
-It combines concepts of the most popular frontend frameworks into a compile-time rather than a run-time tool.
-Stencil takes TypeScript, JSX, a tiny virtual DOM layer, efficient one-way data binding, an asynchronous rendering pipeline (similar to React Fiber), and lazy-loading out of the box, and generates 100% standards-based Web Components that run in any browser supporting the Custom Elements v1 spec.

-Stencil components are just Web Components, so they work in any major framework or with no framework at all.
+Think of it as an compile-time tool.
+At tun-time, the video player can be used like any standards-based Web Components

 ### Naming Components

-Components are named `xm-*`.
+Components are prefixed with `xm-`.

 ### Event Naming Conventions

-Internal events are prefixed depending on where they come from.
+Internal events are prefixed depending on where they are emmitted from.
 E.g. the `controls` component emits a `control:play`, the `settings-menu` a `setting:changePlaybackRate`.
-They are intended for internal use, but are also used outside, e.g. for tracking.
+They are intended for internal use, but are also used outside, e.g. for analytics tracking.

 Events from the `player` component itself do not have a name prefix.
 They are supposed to be only used externally.